Quantum Magnetism in Minerals: Molecular magnets

-results of exact diagonalization to reveal the ground state of the Cu$_{24}$ cluster, quantify the exchange interactions, and understand the low-temperature spin dynamics.
+Magnetic properties of boleite were recently studied by Dreier \textit{et al.} \cite{DreierHolm18} using several natural mm-sized single crystals.
+They compared magnetic susceptibility measurements with the results of exact diagonalization to reveal the ground state of the Cu$_{24}$ cluster, quantify the exchange interactions, and understand the low-temperature spin dynamics.
 According to their results, the spin system in boleite is characterized by two distinct temperature scales.
 At temperatures below $\sim$\,100~K, the spins on individual triangles (trimers), bound by strong intratrimer interactions $J_1\approx17.9$~meV, freeze into a state that represents a linear combination of basis states of the form $\left|\uparrow\downarrow\downarrow\right\rangle$ and equivalent cyclic permutations thereof, resulting in an effective \mbox{$S=1/2$} degree of freedom on every triangle.
 At much lower temperatures, $T\lesssim5$~K, these effective spins that sit at the vertices of the cube undergo dimerization due to the weaker interactions $J_2\approx3.3$~meV.
 This results in a singlet ground state of the whole cluster, separated from the nearest magnetic excited state by a small spin gap of the order of 1~meV.
 The authors used a combined projectional and trimer (CPT) model with these parameters and could successfully describe the measurements in the whole measured range of temperatures \cite{DreierHolm18}.

-Unfortunately, the need to rely on natural single crystals, that may vary in their chemical composition and structural quality, and the inability to synthesize the deuterated version of boleite artificially for neutron-scattering experiments have so far precluded more thorough investigations of their spin dynamics.
-In particular, the value of the spin gap has not been measured directly.